burakkose/reporter-daemon/README.md

 |   |   |-- Ranking-report1-tr.xsl
 ```

 You can think that the resources folder is like a repository of config files.
-Your pie chart report config files are in `chart/pie and time charts are in `chart/time` folder.
+Your config files of pie chart reports are in `chart/pie and time charts are in `chart/time` folder.
 But you must be careful about its format.

 The format is like this.